K7MDL2/Spectrum_RA887x_Library/README.md

 2. Do not define BETATEST
 3. You can choose what FFT size you want.
 The default is 4096.
 For Zoom I change this in the main program to 2048 or 1024.  (x1, x2, x4).
 The changes are passed along in each call to spectrum update().
 I updated the audio flows to match.
 Uses 4096IQ by default.
 4. I added the PCB board type definition into both the .h files.
 Set them both (lib and example program .h files) the same.
 This gets the touch INT pin correct for your hardware.
-5. Set your screen rotation in the main .h file as needed for your screen orientation  I usually have 0 for Ra8875 and 2 for RA8876.
+5. Set your screen rotation in the main .h file as needed for your screen orientation.
+I usually have 0 for Ra8875 and 2 for RA8876.
 6. Set #define TEST_SINE if you want a test tone instead of Line In audio source.
 7. Test Trick.
 I run a working SDR program that sets the PLL and RF hardware up.
-Then, without power interruption, I upload the example program which does nto disturb any hardware so you wil hear and see the audio coming.
-Add your pown tuning code and UI elements to make this a complete radio.
+Then, without power interruption, I upload the example program which does not disturb any hardware so you will hear and see the audio coming.
+Add your own tuning code and UI elements to make this a complete radio.